Fusion 360 for Robotics Tutorial Series

 Another great option is the Monoprice Voxel.
 This 3D printer is enclosed, which is great for printing smelly materials, like ABS.

 The Monoprice Voxel is a “hands-off” printer, meaning auto-leveling, and easy filament loading comes standard with this machine.
 No more finicking with the Z-height or nozzle before printing!
 For less than $400, this is a great addition to add to your lab.

 Lulzbot Mini 2

 If you’re looking for a more premium option, the Lulzbot Mini 2 is a great mid-upper range desktop 3D printer under $1,500.
 The Lulbot Mini 2 is self-cleaning, self-leveling, and runs quietly.
 It was engineered to provide premium prints without the fuss of cheaper 3D printer kits.
 It’s a perfect addition to classrooms, offices, and workshops.
 Learn more about the Lulzbot Mini 2 on Amazon.

 Lastly, we have the MakerBot Replicator+.
 MakerBot has been around since the brink of 3D printing, so if you’re looking for a company that has been around for a while, they’re a good option.
 I like the Repliator+ model because it provides professional and engineering quality for under $3,000.

-While this might be more expensive than the average maker wants to spend, if you plan on manufacturing your products or parts, this could be worth the investment.
-Plus, it’s fully enclosed, includes Wireless setup, and best-in-class support.
-(Yep, these guys are based out of NYC, so you don’t have to worry about deciphering a foreign user manual.)
+If you plan on manufacturing your products or parts, this could be worth the investment.
+Plus, it’s fully enclosed, includes a Wireless setup, and has best-in-class support.

 Once you’ve selected your 3D printer, be sure to check out our guide on how to get started with 3D printing.